FortuneStreetModding/fortunestreetmodding.github.io/mapHelp.md

 The maps on this page are hosted on Github.
 To upload maps you need a Github Account.

 To upload a new map you must create a pull request using the branch `master` as base.
 The pull request must contain the new folder for your map under the path `_maps/MyMap`.
 Your map folder must not contain any spaces.
 The folder must contain:
-- 1 .yaml file (the map descriptor of your map)
+- 1 .yaml file (the map descriptor of your map, must not contain any special symbols)
 - 1-4 .frb files (the board layout files of your map)
 - 1-4 .webp files (the screenshots for each of your board layouts)
+- May contain a .png file for the map icon

-You can take a look at one of the map templates [GoodEggGalaxy](https://github.com/FortuneStreetModding/fortunestreetmodding.github.io/tree/master/templateMaps/GoodEggGalaxy) or [KingOfTheHill](https://github.com/FortuneStreetModding/fortunestreetmodding.github.io/tree/master/_maps/KingOfTheHill) or the other maps in this repository.
+You can take a look at one of the other maps like [Facing Worlds](https://github.com/FortuneStreetModding/fortunestreetmodding.github.io/tree/master/_maps/FacingWorlds), [KingOfTheHill](https://github.com/FortuneStreetModding/fortunestreetmodding.github.io/tree/master/_maps/KingOfTheHill) or the other maps in this repository.

 **Please test your map at least one full game before creating a pull request!**